 U is for… Unicorn chef

 While Overcooked!
-2 features many animal chefs, the unicorn chef – available with all pre-orders – is one of the most fantastic.
+2 features many animal chefs, the unicorn chef – available in the Too Many Cooks pack – is one of the most fantastic.
 We just love his fabulous multi-coloured mane!
 FUN FACT #2: The design of unicorn chef was inspired by a toy tape dispenser in the Team17 office.

 V is for… Versus Mode